contember/starter-kits/headless-multilingual-cms/README.md

 - Basic Next.js website intentionally without any styling.
 See how you can easily query GraphQL API Contember provides
 - Pages and Articles with SEO support

 Thanks to Contember platform you can change anything.
-If you have any questions, we're happy to help in [Discord](https://discord.com/invite/EkhsuAK2Fg).
+If you have any questions, we're happy to help in [Github Discussions](https://github.com/orgs/contember/discussions/categories/support).

 ![Contember admin - edit page](https://user-images.githubusercontent.com/47249487/165333300-fcde9280-3c41-4f9e-9443-542bf6986f7e.png)